 rule-based grammar with constraints OT grammar start with UR/input (from mental lexicon, maybe after morphology) apply rules in sequence-intermediate apply all possible rules, producing a (large!) set of representation is known at all times candidate outputs constraints may block or trigger rules constraints pick the best candidate look-ahead: nonexistent or sketchy candidate outputs are (potential) surface forms => full look-ahead to end of each possible derivation interaction of constraints: nonexistent or sketchy constraints interact through strict domination similarity to UR results from not applying too similarity to UR is enforced by faithfulness many rules, not having too many constraints constraints end with SR/output (send it to the phonetic system)

-3. Gen(): function that creates set of candidate outputs from input o Why is the resulting set of candidates infinite (assuming a finite alphabet of symbols)?
+3. Gen(): function that creates set of candidate outputs from input

 One way to think of it: apply all possible rules to the input, any number of times (deletion, insertion, feature changing, maybe changing order).